 Evan Chen (v_Enhance) is a math PhD student at MIT.
 He is one of the coaches of the USA IMO team, serving as a coordinator for the team selection tests and the assistant academic director at MOP.
 He is an editor-in-chief for the USA(J)MO editorial board and the author of the textbook Euclidean Geometry in Mathematical Olympiads.
 As a high school student, Evan was an IMO gold medalist and winner of the 2014 USAMO (which he took from 12:30am to 5am in Taiwan).
 Outside of math and teaching, Evan enjoys playing competitive Hanabi and entertaining students on Twitch.

-Janabel Xia is currently a first-year student at MIT living near the Boston area.
-She served as her high school’s math team captain from 2018-2020, helping to write and direct the Lexington Math Tournament for the past few years.
-Janabel has been active in various math competitions; she attended MOP twice (2018, 2019) and was on the USA European Girls’ Math Olympiad team and an individual silver medalist (2019).
+Janabel Xia is currently a second-year undergrad at MIT majoring in mathematics.
+In high school, she served as her school's math team captain, and was also a two-time MOP attendee and an EGMO individual silver medalist on team USA.
 She has seen first-hand and second-hand the experiences that discourage young girls to continue pursuing math, and hopes to provide support for these girls through Athemath.
-Outside of math, she also enjoys dancing, making music with others, drawing, crosswords, and late-night snacks.
+Outside of math, she also enjoys dancing / choreographing, studying music, and reading.

 Serena is currently taking a gap year to study abroad in South Korea.
 In high school, she was a two-time MOP qualifier and EGMO gold medalist.
 She also founded the Brookings Math Circle five years ago to address the lack of math interest and resources in her town.
 In her free time, she enjoys playing card games, learning languages, and watching movies.